Follow the downtown beat to Kansas City’s historic jazz district, where barbecue, baseball and blues meld together for one sweet melody.

 What to eat

 Celebrities and “common folk” alike have made the pilgrimage to Arthur Bryant’s for its legendary barbecue, slow-smoked with a combination of hickory and oak woods, mellowed to the peak of flavor, then splashed with Original or Rich & Spicy sauce.
 While you wait in line, take a look at the wall for a glimpse of the many A-Listers to belly up to the bar.
-For a jazz-inspired meal, try the blues brunch at KC Blues & Jazz Juke House or a taste of Cajun country in the Heartland at Danny’s Big Easy.
+For a jazz-inspired meal, try the blues brunch at KC Blues & Jazz Juke House or a taste of Cajun country in the Heartland at Bayou on the Vine.
 Both feature live music on the regular.

 Souvenir Stop: Show your support of Negro Leagues heroes with a 1949 KC Monarchs replica wool cap. • $14.99